Games Genie

 Conclusion

 This list focuses on strategy games that keep decision-making front and center while scaling to integrated graphics and modest CPUs.
-You’ll find a mix of classics and modern indies, clear reasons for each ranking, and practical notes to help you pick the right match for your system.
-If you’re unsure where to start, sample different subgenres—RTS, 4X, tactics, and city-builders—to see what clicks on your hardware and schedule.
+You'll find a mix of classics and modern indies, clear reasons for each ranking, and practical notes to help you pick the right match for your system.
+If you're unsure where to start, try sampling across subgenres—RTS, 4X, tactics, and city-builders each play differently, and what clicks on your hardware and schedule is something only you can figure out.
 Ready for more tailored picks?
 Try our Recommendations Engine for suggestions that match your play style.

 # Low-end PCs